Windows 10 version history: Version 1809 (October 2018 Update)

 The seventh stable build of Windows 10 is called version 1809, known as the October 2018 Update.
 It was codenamed "Redstone 5" (RS5) during development.
 This version was released on October 2, 2018.
 Highlighted features on this build include updates to the clipboard function (including support for clipboard history and syncing with other devices), SwiftKey virtual keyboard, Snip & Sketch, and File Explorer supporting the dark color scheme mode.
+Also, with this version the default removal policy of external storage devices was changed from better performance to quick removal, thereby allowing safe device removal without clicking the Safely Remove Hardware menu to eject an external device.

 On October 6, 2018, the build was pulled by Microsoft following isolated reports of the update process deleting files from user directories.
 It was re-released to Windows Insider channel on October 9, with Microsoft citing a bug in OneDrive's Known Folder Redirection function as the culprit.

 On November 13, 2018, Microsoft resumed the rollout of 1809 for a small percentage of users.

 The long term servicing release, Windows 10 Enterprise 2019 LTSC, is based on this version and is equivalent in terms of features.

 The update has reached end of service on November 10, 2020 for Home, Pro, Pro Education, Pro for Workstations and IoT Core editions.
 The Enterprise, IoT Enterprise and Education editions have reached end of service on May 11, 2021.
 The Enterprise LTSC, IoT Enterprise LTSC and IoT Core LTSC editions will reach end of service on January 9, 2029.